Jalal al-Din Mangburni: Legacy and assessment

 Jalal al-Din was considered by many to be a fearless commander and a great warrior.
 His biographer, Shihab al-Din Muhammad al-Nasawi, described him as follows:

 He was swarthy (dark-skinned), small in stature, Turkic in "behavior" and speech, but he also spoke Persian.
 As for his courage, I have mentioned it many times when describing the battles he took part in.
 He was a lion among lions and the most fearless among his valiant horsemen.
 He was mild in his temper though, did not get easily provoked and never used bad language.

 Juzjani described al-Din as "endowed with great heroism, valour and high talents and accomplishments".
 Yaqut al-Hamawi notes that Jalal al-Din was known as a bellicose warrior and Jalal al-Din's passiveness after the Battle of Yassıçemen was seen as unbelievable.
 Modern historians are also positive concerning his military talent.
 Carl Sverdrup described Jalal al-Din as "brave and energetic"; while Timothy May describes him as the most stalwart enemy of the Mongols in West Asia until the time of the Mamluk Sultanate.
 Due to his reputation for resisting the Mongols, Jalal al-Din is commonly depicted on artwork resembling that of the Persian epic Shahnameh, where he is associated with the mythological warrior Rostam.
+Jalal al-Din's contemporary Ibn Wasil attributed the Mongol triumph over the Muslim countries into Jalal al-Din's fall, which was in turn attributed to Jalal al-Din's treachorus behaviour.
+Ibn Wasil explicitly stated that Jalal al-Din's army could have been a buffer between the Islamic countries and the Mongols.
+Even after defeating Jalal al-Din at the battle of Indus, Genghis Khan was keen on maintaining peace with Jalal al-Din, promising not to cross the demarcation between the Mongol empire and Jalal al-Din's re-established realm after being informed of Jalal al-Din's might.

 Though considered a successful warrior and a general, Jalal al-Din is considered a poor ruler and the loss of his re-established empire to Mongols has been attributed to his poor diplomacy and rulership; he was seen as untrustworthy and warmongering.
 His enmity with many neighbors resulted in his isolation against the Mongol army of Chormaqan.
 Vasily Bartold believed that Jalal al-Din executed more cruel and irrational brutality than Genghis Khan did.
 Even al-Nasawi was unable to justify the negative impact Jalal al-Din's rule and conduct of his soldiers had on his subjects.
 Jalal al-Din is represented as a hero valianty fighting for "Persian independence" by the Iranian bureaucrat and historian Ata-Malik Juvayni (died 1283), who, however, was in reality aware that Jalal al-Din was fighting for his own survival and selfish motives.